 European Assault was not so much overlooked but overstepped.
 Everyone was starting to wane with the WWII shooters and European Assault was a mildly generic form of the genre that played well but didn’t add anything terribly new to wow anyone.

 Heroes 2 was a rushed sequel, but somehow improved upon the first game and continued to use the dated engine and gameplay style of its predecessor.
-This and Vanguard were the last of its kind and were washed away with the new generation of consoles and graphics that just made everyone forget about these games.
+This and Vanguard were the last of their kind and were washed away with the new generation of consoles and graphics that just made everyone forget about these games.

 Best Version: Wii

 The original isn’t always the best, but it was really impressive on the PS1 back in the day and helped pave the way for modern FPS games to this day.
 It was a little clunky and basic, but did its job well and is still fun to play to this day.

 It was a much-improved game over the first one, but was released right when the next generation of consoles was out and was kind of overlooked by the PS2, Dreamcast, and GameCube.
 It looked amazing on the PS1 and added a totally new campaign, but everyone was mostly over this generation of consoles by now.

 2. Medal of Honor: Allied Assault – 2002